eric-rizzi/ucls-independent-study/01_shell/independent_shell_lesson.md

    ```
-4. What is the difference between and absolute path and a relative path?
+4. What is the difference between an absolute path and a relative path?
    ```